-This book examines the developments, themes, and social frameworks that determined the development of American linguistics since the founding of the American Philosophical Society in 1769 to the founding of the Linguistic Society of America in 1924.
+This book examines the developments, themes, and social frameworks that determined the development of American linguistics from the founding of the American Philosophical Society in 1769 to the founding of the Linguistic Society of America in 1924.

 Undergraduate and graduate students of linguistics will find this book ideal background reading.
 It will be particularly useful to all students of historical linguistics.